I’m near my due date; how do I know when I should come to the hospital or call the office?

 One way to differentiate between false and true labor contractions is the response to exercise such as walking.
 False labor tends to diminish, while true labor tends to intensify with light exercise.
 Keep in mind, I’m describing contractions near your due date.
 If you experience contractions at a frequency of more than four (4) per hour and you are not at least thirty-four (34) weeks pregnant you should always call us.

 So as you begin the last stages of your pregnancy remember these four (4) important reasons to call and/or come to the hospital: bleeding, rupture of membranes, absent or decreased fetal movement, and labor contractions.
 Most importantly, if you are unsure, contact us.
 It is always better to call if you have a question about your pregnancy.
-During regular business hours you can reach me directly at 260-222-7401.
-After hours and on weekends, still use the main office number 260-222-7401 and you will be transferred to the physician on-call.
+During regular business hours and after hours you can reach me directly by calling 260.222.7401.

-As always, if you have additional questions or comments feel free to post them on our facebook page and/or email Dr. Stroud directly at DrStroud@fertilitymidwifery.com.
+As always, if you have additional questions or comments feel free to post them on my facebook page and/or e-mail me directly at DrStroud@fertilitymidwifery.com.